Carson Palmer

-Carson Hilton Palmer (born December 27, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL) for 15 seasons, primarily with the Cincinnati Bengals and Arizona Cardinals.
-He played college football for the USC Trojans, winning the Heisman Trophy in 2002 as a senior.
+Carson Hilton Palmer (born December 27, 1979) is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons.
+Palmer played college football for the USC Trojans, winning the Heisman Trophy in 2002.
+He was selected first overall by the Cincinnati Bengals in the 2003 NFL draft.

-Palmer was chosen by the Cincinnati Bengals first overall in the 2003 NFL Draft, and played eight seasons with the team.
-During his tenure in Cincinnati, he helped lead the team to its first winning season and playoff appearance in 15 years and was named to two Pro Bowls.
-Amid declining success and conflicts with Bengals ownership, Palmer was traded to the Oakland Raiders, where he played two seasons before joining Arizona.
+Palmer had a breakout season in 2005 when he led the league in passing touchdowns and completion percentage while bringing the Bengals to their first winning season and playoff appearance in 15 years.
+He also earned Pro Bowl honors.
+Palmer received a second consecutive Pro Bowl selection the following year, but was mostly unable to continue his success and made only more playoff appearance with Cincinnati.
+Amid conflicts with Bengals ownership, he was traded after eight seasons to the Oakland Raiders, where he continued to struggle during his two seasons with the team.

-With the Cardinals, Palmer resumed the high level play he had been accustomed to earlier in his career.
-He enjoyed his most successful year in 2015, aiding the Cardinals in reaching the NFC Championship Game and being named to his third Pro Bowl, in addition to being a second-team All-Pro.
+Traded to the Arizona Cardinals in 2013, Palmer revitalized his career.
+He had his most successful season in 2015 when he led the Cardinals to a division title and an NFC Championship Game appearance.
+Palmer was also named to his third Pro Bowl and received second-team All-Pro honors.
 He retired following the 2017 regular season after spending much of the year on injured reserve.
+Palmer was inducted to the College Football Hall of Fame in 2021.

-Early years
+Early life

 Palmer was born in Fresno, California.
 By the time he was in seventh grade, Palmer had remarkable size and arm strength for his age.
 His father, Bill Palmer, enrolled him in private classes in Orange County, where he was later taught by quarterback guru Bob Johnson.

 He went on to attend Santa Margarita Catholic High School in Rancho Santa Margarita, California.
-At Santa Margarita High School, he would play on their high school football team.
-As the quarterback on the freshman team, Palmer was so good that members of the varsity team would halt practices to watch him play.
-After a successful stint as a starter his junior year, Palmer started to field offers from USC, Notre Dame, Colorado, Miami (Florida), and reportedly San Diego State and Northern Arizona University (where his mother attended college).
+At Santa Margarita High School, he played on their high school football team.
+As the quarterback on the freshman team, Palmer was so good that members of the varsity team halted practices to watch him play.
+After a successful stint as a starter his junior year, Palmer received offers from USC, Notre Dame, Colorado, Miami (Florida), and reportedly San Diego State and Northern Arizona University (where his mother attended college).
 He followed up a stellar junior season with a remarkable senior season, cementing himself as one of the most touted players ever to come out of Santa Margarita Catholic High School.
 In his senior season, he led Orange County with a 203.9 quarterback rating.
 He was named to the first-team all-league and All-CIF despite suffering a stress fracture in his right foot.
 Palmer finished his high school career with 27 school records and 2 straight CIF championships.